Macron attacks Le Pen on Russia, Muslim headscarf ban pledge

 “You are not like me," Macron said.
 “Thank you for the reminder.”

-The French leader was particularly mordant in his criticism of a loan taken out by Le Pen's party in 2014 from a Russian-Czech bank.
-He said that debt meant that, if elected president, Le Pen's hands would be tied when dealing with the Kremlin.
+The French leader was particularly mordant in his criticism of the 9-million euro ($9.8 million) loan that Le Pen's party received in 2014 from the First Czech-Russian Bank.
+Macron argued that because of the debt, Le Pen's hands would be tied when dealing with Russian President Vladimir Putin, should she win on Sunday.

-“You are speaking to your banker when you speak of Russia, that's the problem," Macron charged in the evening primetime debate that was expected to be watched by millions.
+“You are speaking to your banker when you speak of Russia, that's the problem," Macron charged.
+“You cannot correctly defend France's interests on this subject because your interests are linked to people close to Russian power.”

-“You made a choice which, obviously, acted as a constraint on your political position and does not make you independent on that issue.
-That is a fact,” Macron said.
+“You depend on Russian power and you depend on Mr. Putin," he said.

+She said her party is repaying the loan and called the president "dishonest” for raising the issue.
+Le Pen repeated what she has previously said: That her party went to the FCRB after French and European banks refused to lend it money.
+The loan has dogged her far-right party for years, along with her ties to Putin.

-Just hours before Wednesday's debate, imprisoned Russian opposition leader Alexei Navalny had stepped into the French presidential campaign, urging voters to back Macron and alleging that Le Pen is too closely linked to Russia.
+Just hours before Wednesday's debate, imprisoned Russian opposition leader Alexei Navalny also raised the issue of the loan and stepped into the French presidential campaign, urging voters to back Macron and alleging that Le Pen is too closely linked to Russia.

+In a long thread on Twitter, Navalny said the bank is tied to Putin and “is a well-known money-laundering agency.”

+He did not cite any evidence other than his own investigations into corruption in Russia.
+But he argued the loan could be dangerous for France if Le Pen wins.

 Macron emerged ahead from the April 10 first round.
 But Le Pen, who has gained ground this year by tapping anger over inflation, has significantly narrowed the gap in public support compared to 2017, when she lost with 34% of the vote to Macron's 66%.

-Both candidates had prepared carefully for Wednesday's debate.
-But Le Pen made an inauspicious start: Having been picked to speak first, she started talking before the debate’s opening jingle had finished playing.
-Inaudible because of the music, she had to stop and start again.
-She apologized.

-Once the jousting began, Macron quickly put Le Pen on the defensive.
-He zeroed in on her voting record as a lawmaker and questioned her grasp of economic figures.

-In 2017, a similar debate struck a decisive blow to her campaign.
+In 2017, a similar debate struck a damaging blow to her campaign, with a subpar performance from her.

 Both candidates need to broaden support before Sunday's vote.
 Many French, especially on the left, say they still don't know whether they will even go to the polls.